 So life as a TEFL teacher is pretty good in Spain.
 Are you thinking of going to Spain?
 Which destination grabs you most?
 I’d be happy to answer any questions if you want to leave a comment.
 Suerte.

 Baz is currently TEFLing out in sunny Seville in Spain, the lucky dude, but has previously taught English in Ecuador, Brazil, Australia and Thailand, so he’s most definitely a TEFL expert!
-If you’d like to get a taste of TEFL in Spain why not check out our Paid Spain TEFL Internship!
+If you’d like to get a taste of TEFL in Spain why not check out our Spain TEFL Job Guide!